 \[ {D_\mu }{{\mathbf{g}}_\nu }: = \Gamma _{\mu \nu}^\kappa {{\mathbf{g}}_\kappa }{\quad}{D_\mu }{{\mathbf{g}}^\nu } = - \Gamma _{\mu \kappa }^\nu {{\mathbf{g}}^\kappa } \]

-for some set of scalars
+with some set of displacement fields

 1.15